 - The Museum of Computing (Swindon, United Kingdom)

 - Living Computer Museum (Seattle, WA) (issues 1–100 only)

 - Georgia Tech Library (Atlanta, GA) (issues 1–92 only)

 We always welcome pitches for editorial content from the Apple II community!
 Please review our submission policy.

 Juiced.GS and KansasFest, while ardent allies, are independent, unrelated organizations, just like any other two Apple II vendors you could name.
 Juiced.GS buys the event's Friday night pizza, and KansasFest buys advertisements in Juiced.GS.
 A few KansasFest committee members (Peter Neubauer and Andy Molloy) are also on the Juiced.GS staff — an overlap of volunteers that's inevitable in a community as small as ours.
-Otherwise, the magazine and event share no resources, finances, or decision-making.
+Otherwise, the magazine and event share no management, hierarchy, resources, finances, or decision-making.